 Air fares except where included in the itinerary; drinks, items of a personal nature; entrance fees when not included on our tour itinerary; guide books and other literature for sale at the gardens we visit; incidental expenses, such as telephone bills, newspapers, laundry and room service incurred at the hotels is the responsibility of the individual client.
 All expenses are to be settled at check-out.

-We will do our best to satisfy your dietary needs, but you must ensure that any restrictions are made clear to us at the time of booking so we can pass the information on to our hotels.
+We will do our best to accommodate dietary restrictions and allergies, but you must ensure that they are made clear to us at the time of booking so we can share the information with the hotels and restaurants.

 Do you include entrance fees to attractions?